yasanglass/yasan-helper-android/README.md

 }
 ```

-You can also use '-SNAPSHOT' to get the snapshot builds.
+You can also use 'main-SNAPSHOT' to get the snapshot builds.

+---

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+---

 ## License
 [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.txt)